 How to Pump Up Your Daily Walk

-If joint issues make you nervous about intense exercising — not to worry.
-Walking is an ideal way to “HIIT” that sweet spot in which you improve your overall health, without doing damage to your knees, shoulders, and other vulnerable points.
+If joint issues make you nervous about intense exercise, don’t worry.
+Walking is an ideal way to “HIIT” that sweet spot in which you can improve your overall health without damaging your knees, shoulders, and other vulnerable points.

 Beginner and Advanced HITT Walking Routines